 The success of their 1958 version of Dracula, otherwise known as The Horror of Dracula for US Audiences, began a series of commercially successful series of Dracula films for the British Hammer studios and turned the relatively unknown lead stars into household names.

-Dracula begins with a narration from the diary of Jonathan Harker (John Van Eyssen), who arrives at Castle Dracula in Transylvania at the latter part of the 19th century, with the purpose of killing the evil Count Dracula (Christopher Lee).
+Dracula begins with a narration from the diary of Jonathan Harker (John Van Eyssen), who arrives at Castle Dracula in Transylvania in the latter part of the 19th century, to kill the evil Count Dracula (Christopher Lee).

 Professor Van Helsing (Peter Cushing) arrives at a nearby inn to find out what happened to Harker and a trip to Castle Dracula awaits him.
 Can Van Helsing achieve what Harker failed to do?

 Although best known for the series of gothic horror films made from the 1950s until the 1970s, Hammer Films Production Ltd. was founded in 1934 by comedian William Hinds and then revived by his son Anthony after the war following bankruptcy in 1938.

 Despite the odd exception (The Ghoul, Dead of Night, etc), the British film industry had never taken into horror.
 Hammer was soon to embark on the horror following the success of The Quatermass Xperiment, a big-screen version of the acclaimed BBC science fiction-horror television serial.

 Hammer made The Curse of Frankenstein in 1957, which became the first of their color film versions featuring the classic gothic characters such as the Frankenstein Monster, Count Dracula and The Mummy.

 During these early years, Hammer dominated the world horror market through distribution partnerships with American companies such as Warner Bros., Universal Pictures, United Artists, Metro Goldwyn Mayer, Twentieth Century Fox, and Columbia Pictures.